-How to improve your will power and overcome urges
+How to improve your self-control

 You can, for lack of a better word, trick yourself into better behaviour.

 The willpower workout

 In their book “Willpower: Rediscovering the Greatest Human Strength,” Roy F. Baumeister and John Tierney disclosed the idea that willpower is like a muscle that can be strengthened.

 The authors argue that the mental equivalent of high-rep, low-weight training can boost willpower.
 Their method: Start small, then build.
 Little willpower wins over the course of a day, week, or month can lead to larger gains down the road.

 As an example, Baumeister and Tierney cite performance artist David Blaine.
 When he trains for his strange public feats —such as spending 64 hours inside a giant ice cube—he does so by practicing small acts of willpower, such as not drinking alcohol.